ohookins/quotes-database/README.md

 ## Non goals

 - Upon re-reading the specs there is no need for querying.
 Elastic/Opensearch was completely out of the question due to time constraints, but now I am realising I don't even need `tsvector/tsquery` or even `LIKE` queries.
+- No CSS.

+## Work log

+- Created a simple program structure in Go, table schema, just enough to get an application started.
+- Created the Dockerfile.
+- Used Copilot to create a basic CI/CD pipeline and Dependabot configuration.